signdeck/veil/README.md

 # Veil

-Veil is a Laravel package that helps you export database snapshots while anonymising sensitive columns.
+Veil is a Laravel package that helps you export database snapshots while anonymizing sensitive columns.

 It’s useful when you need to:
 - Share production-like data with developers or contractors